The population of Colorado has never had more options for higher education than now.

 A brand new, 100-percent-online Master of Science in Organizational Leadership (MSOL) begins in Fall 2017.
 The degree, tailored to working professionals, includes elements of business, professional communication, and the social sciences.
 Courses are seven weeks each, totaling ten courses.
 Degrees can be completed in five semesters.
 Master’s programs available through Boulder Connect offer modern, high-tech live-streaming video and interactive learning.

-Known as DU, this research university is the oldest independent school in the Rockies.
-U.S. News ranks the school in its 2016 lists “Top 100 Universities” (#86) and “Best Colleges for Veterans” (#53).
+The University of Denver is research university that is known as the oldest independent school in the Rockies.
+U.S. News and World Report ranks the school in its 2016 lists “Top 100 Universities” (#86) and “Best Colleges for Veterans” (#53).
 The Wall Street Journal and Times Higher Education list DU as the best in Colorado and 89th nationally.
-Additional rankings sorted by college or school may be found here.

 - Communication Arts